We Sold It All For RV Life

 In 2018, I followed a few social media accounts on Instagram that were RV living, one of which was our former neighbor from Camp Lejeune, NC.
 Jessica, the content creator behind TheLowCountryCottage, had transformed a shabby trailer into a beautiful farmhouse style RV.
 Her creativity and renovation sparked my longing for tiny living even more.

-However, it was not until 2019 after we moved to Camp Pendleton, CA that I started to actually pursue the lifestyle.
-While playing in a military spouse kickball league, I met a player who recently moved into an RV.
+However, it was not until 2019 after we moved to Camp Pendleton, CA that I started to actually pursue a life on the road.
+While playing in a military spouse kickball league, I met a player who recently moved into an RV for life.
 I became inspired by Brielle and her family and started wanting to downsize ASAP, however my husband wasn’t quite on board.

 I began extensively researching RVs and trying to convince my husband why we should give up our 2,500 sq. feet home to live in under 300 sq. feet.
 I created a spreadsheet to show him how living in a RV would actually benefit us financially.
 The military was taking $2600 a month for rent on a 3 bedroom house we would never own.
 Instead, we could use that $2600 a month to pay for our RV, RV spot rent and a truck payment .
 I took him to dealerships on weekends to see what an RV actually looked like in person.
 Neither of us had actually stepped foot in a camper before.
 The idea slowly grew on him when he realized the opportunities the lifestyle could bring and that he didn’t have to give up his comforts that a standard home offered.